MG Software.

 6. Sublime Text

 Lightweight text editor known for its speed and responsiveness.
-Sublime Text opens large files effortlessly and offers multi-cursor editing, a powerful command palette, and a minimalist design.
-A reliable choice for developers who prioritize speed above all else.
+Sublime Text opens large files of several gigabytes effortlessly and offers multi-cursor editing, a powerful command palette, and a minimalist design that minimizes distractions.
+The native C++ architecture makes it one of the fastest editors available.
+A reliable choice for developers who prioritize pure speed and stability above all else.

 Pros

-• +Extremely fast opening and editing large files
+• +Extremely fast at opening and editing very large files

 Cons